ubco-W2022T2-data301/project-group-group36/README.md

-# Group 36 - {Walmart Sales - To See the Future, Look as the History}
+# Group 36 - {Walmart Sales - To See the Future, Look at the History}

 - Your title can change over time.